searchspring/snap/packages/snap-store-mobx/README.md

 The current page

 ### `pageSizeOptions` property
-Array of objects containing results per page options.
+An array of objects containing results per page options.
 Typically used in a `<select>` dropdown to change the number of results displayed per page

 `label` - label text to display